JacobChalk/TIM/README.md

 ## Requirements

-The requirements for TIM can be installed in a separate conda environment by running the following command in your terminal: `$ conda env create -f environment.yml`.
+The requirements for TIM can be installed in a separate conda environment by running the following command in your terminal: `conda env create -f environment.yml`.
 You can then activate this with `conda activate TIM`.

 **NOTE:** This environment only applies to the `recognition` and `detection` folders.
 Seperate requirements are listed for the backbones in the `feature_extractors` folder.